willowbk/C_diff_quantification_and_analysis/README.md

 ```
 ## 2.3 Sort and index aligned reads (BAM processing)

-After alignment, the resulting BAM file is not yet ordered in genomic coordinate space.
 Sorting is required so that reads are arranged by their mapping position along the reference genome.
-This is necessary for efficient querying and visualization.

 Once sorted, the BAM file is indexed to enable fast access to specific genomic regions.